 From business trips to family vacations to backpacking across the world, The DivaCup is all you need!
 With its 12 hour leak-free protection, The DivaCup lets you pack that extra pair of shoes, instead of the armful of tampons and pads that previously took up precious room in your luggage.
 Plus, that ten hour canoe ride will be an easy feat as you won’t need to worry about finding a bathroom to switch your product every four hours or so.

 Remember, no matter where you are in the world, The DivaCup only needs to be washed well, with clean, potable water, twice a day (every 12 hours).
 If you need to remove your DivaCup in a public restroom, just wipe it with a damp tissue and reinsert.
 At the next convenient time, wash The DivaCup with the DivaWash or warm water and a mild, unscented water-based (oil-free) soap.
 The most important thing to remember is to make sure your hands are clean before you insert or remove the cup.

 For ultimate comfort and protection during your next skydive or jet ski ride, ensure your DivaCup has been inserted properly, that the cup is fully open, the seal is in place and that you can easily rotate the cup in either direction.
 Refer to our Tips for Success for more insight.

-The best way to avoid infection when cleaning The DivaCup in a developing country is to use potable water.
-This means that if the water is safe to drink it is safe to use to clean your DivaCup.
+The best way to avoid infection when cleaning The DivaCup while travelling or camping is to use potable water.
+This means that if the water is safe to drink, it is safe to use to clean your DivaCup.